avlitvin73/avlitvin73/README.md

 - 📚 Using my skills as a guide for very young web development.
 - ⌚ Have 3 years of experience in creating websites.
-- ⚡ I love the power that JavaScrip
+- ⚡ I like the power of JavaScript.

 ---